andreasvarga/MatrixPencils.jl/README.md

 * **lpsminreal**  Computation of strong minimal pencil based linearizations of the form `[A-λE B-λF; C-λG D-λH]`.
 * **lsequal**  Check the equivalence of two linearizations.
 * **lpsequal**  Check the equivalence of two pencil based linearizations.
+* **lseval**   Evaluation of the value of the rational matrix corresponding to a descriptor system based linearization.
+* **lpseval**  Evaluation of the value of the rational matrix corresponding to a pencil based linearization.
+* **lps2ls**  Conversion of a pencil based linearization into a descriptor system based linearization.

 **Manipulation of polynomial matrices**